Madhura1414/S2T/README.md

 |Frame Rate |	30fps
 |Resolution |	1080 x 1920|

+## Feature Augmentation
+Feature augmentation can help improve the generalization capability of a model.
+By augmenting the features, you introduce variations in the learned representations, which can enhance the model's ability to handle variations and improve its performance on unseen data.
+This can lead to better generalization and reduced overfitting.

+In this work we prefered augmentations in the embedding space of deep neural networks, rather than as a pre-processing step in pixel-space.
+It identifies minority class examples in the training set whose nearest neighbors contain adversary class members.
+SMOTE then takes certain point as base and creates k-means neighbours around it.

+Advantages of feature augmentation over pixel augmentation are:

+1. No changes in training time.
+Since physical augmentation results in the increase of number of video samples, it will increase the training time.
+2. Robustness to Noise: Feature augmentation techniques can be more robust to noise and distortions present in the data.
+By manipulating features, the  augmentation process is less affected by pixel-level noise.

+CNN features embeddings are extracted from npy files.
+The arrays are given to the smote function in SMOTE_augmentation.py

 ## Result comaparison
 |Dataset|	Feature Augmentation|	Pose Estimation Method	|Encoder	|Decoder	|Accuracy|
 |-------|--------------------|-------------------------|---------|---------|--------|